Tips for Families Coping with Substance Use Disorders

 Family therapy programs are designed to break down distrust and guilt by giving everyone a chance to be heard.
 It can help family members understand themselves and each other, and work through conflict in a healthy way.
 Family therapy sessions can take time, but they work very well and help many families.

 Very often addiction can cause deep wounds that often benefit from seeking professional help.
 Many studies show that families of addicted people experience increased levels of depression and anxiety.
-In this case, a private therapy session is a safe place for stressed family members to talk openly and work through issues.
+In this case, a private therapy session is a safe place for family members to talk openly, work through issues.

 Spend more time together as a family

 Nowadays in the modern, chaotic world, family members spend less and less time together.
 Everyone is very busy with work, personal interests, hobbies, and activities.
 People come back home late just to sleep there.
-However, it’s too easy to come back home a little earlier and at least to have dinner together as a family.
-A family meal allows everyone to reconnect at the end of a day that may have been stressful, lonely or upsetting.
+However, it’s too easy to come back home a little earlier, at least to have dinner together as a family.
+A family meal allows everyone to reconnect at the end of a day that may have been stressful, lonely, upsetting.
 Rituals of having dinner together can promote a sense of common ground and togetherness.

-Stay in touch with personal joy and having fun
+Stay in touch with personal joy and have fun

 It’s scientific fact that exercise has the proven ability to reduce stress and depression.
 Stretching muscles and pushing tendons prompts the brain to release so-called pleasure chemicals, including dopamine and oxytocin.
 High-energy exercise sessions can help families vent their worry and stress in healthy ways.
 Instead of yelling, they can run.
 Instead of pacing, they can do yoga.
 It’s a wonderful way to stay on track with healing and it’s relatively easy to get started.